Spartans pregame ceremony honors 3 killed in campus shooting

 Funerals were held earlier in the day for Brian Fraser and Alexandria Verner while Arielle Anderson's funeral is scheduled for next week.
 They were among eight students shot two buildings that are one-third of a mile apart on winding sidewalks on campus.

-Police say Anthony McRae, a 43-year-old man with no connection to the school, went into Berkey Hall where evening classes were being held and opened fire in a classroom then walked about 5 minutes away to the MSU Student Union and fired more shots before fleeing.
+Police say Anthony McRae, a 43-year-old man with no connection to the school, went into Berkey Hall where evening classes were being held and opened fire in a classroom then walked about 5 minutes away to the MSU Student Union and fired more shots before fleeing and dying from an apparent self-inflicted gunshot.

 The union, which would normally be open on a Saturday afternoon, had signs in door windows that informed visitors it was closed until further notice.

 Red and yellow flowers were placed in door handles at the the northern entrance and on the other side, a slew of flower bouquets were strewn on steps on a sun-splashed, relatively warm afternoon.
-Near the Berkey Hall sign, flowers and candles were placed in a tree bed where Michigan State graduate Pedro Kuyenga bowed his head in prayer.
+Near the Berkey Hall sign, flowers and candles were placed in a tree bed where Michigan State graduate Pedro Kuyenga bowed his head for a few minutes.

+“I prayed for the souls of the students who departed unexpectedly and sadly,” he said.
+“I prayed to give the families affected comfort, and the knowledge and wisdom to the hospital staff helping the students recover.”

 Streams of people also visited “The Rock,” a community gathering place that has become a makeshift memorial in the days since the attack, and the Spartan Statue, where a sea of flowers have been placed this week.